mui/material-ui/docs/data/base/components/select/select.md

 In any case, if you wish to deselect all values pass `null` to the respective prop.

 :::warning
-This is one of the differences with Material UI's Select API.
+This pattern is where Base UI's Select differs from the equivalent [Material UI component](/material-ui/react-select/).
-There, an empty string was used to deselect all values.
+The Material UI Select takes an empty string to deselect all values.
 In Base UI, use `null` to achieve this.
 :::